cakephp/docs/en/core-utility-libraries/app.rst

 You can override almost every class in the framework, exceptions are the :php:class:`App` and :php:class:`Configure` classes.
 Whenever you like to perform such overriding, just add your class to your app/Lib folder mimicking the internal structure of the framework.
-Some examples to follow
+Some examples to follow:

 * To override the :php:class:`Dispatcher` class, create ``app/Lib/Routing/Dispatcher.php``
 * To override the :php:class:`CakeRoute` class, create ``app/Lib/Routing/Route/CakeRoute.php``
 * To override the :php:class:`Model` class, create ``app/Lib/Model/Model.php``

-When you load the replaced files, the app/Lib files will be loaded instead of the built-in core classes.
+When you load the overridden classes now, the files in ``app/Lib`` will be loaded instead of the built-in core ones.

 Loading Vendor Files
 ====================